is Belle and Bling $5 jewelry a scam

 To be honest it is a mess.

-Buying $1.00 items and dropshipping them for $5.00 is usually not sustainable.
-Transaction costs, advertising costs, costs for labeling, and website hosting will eat into your profit, leaving you with not very much.
+Transaction costs, advertising costs, costs for labelling, postage and website hosting will swallow your miniscule profit, leaving you with….? a debt.

 Ok, maybe there is some change left over from postage.
 Maybe!.
+I doubt it though.

 A look at the payouts below, and you will see there is so little money at the end of the trial, it is more like a battle for crumbs.